Impact-Office-Supplies/serverless-image-optimizer/readme.md

 ## Notes
 - If you have an existing S3 bucket you want to use, add `- existing: true` to the serverless.yml underneath the bucket in s3.

+## Roadmap:
+1. Move all options from index.js at the top to the serverless.yml env variables.
+1. Describe the options in this readme.
+1. Write a medium article with instructions.